-Man, woman injured in shooting outside Vaughan nightclub | CBC News
+Man, woman seriously injured in shooting outside Vaughan nightclub | CBC News

 No suspect information is available.

-Stock said officers are canvassing the area for security camera video and are interviewing witnesses.
+Stock said detectives are canvassing local businesses for security camera video and are interviewing witnesses.
 There is a heavy police presence in the area, he added.

 Anyone with information, including dashboard camera video, is urged to call York Regional Police's criminal investigation branch at (905) 830-0303 ext.
 7441.